jgowans/blog/_posts/2019-12-26-from-printf-to-the-kernel.md

 ---
 layout: post
-title:  "How Stdout works"
+title:  "From printf() to the kernel"
 date:   2019-12-26 11:04:47 +0000
-categories: jekyll update
+categories: tutorial
 ---

-## Users space

 Consider: